 - If an event is cancelled, no event fee is calculated

 - Only confirmed events are charged.
-Your trainers must confirm the workshops which take place.
+Your trainers must confirm the events which take place.

-- An event fee is recalculated if a trainer changes the length of the workshop or the number of attendees.
+- An event fee is recalculated if a trainer changes the length of the event or the number of attendees.